Kripa598/mygit/README.md

-# mygit
+# mygittest
-repo to understand the git operations
+this is a repo to understand the git operations